You're Next: Development

 Barrett wrote the film after Wingard told him that he wanted to do a home invasion movie, noting that they were the only films that still truly frightened him.

 From there, Barrett wrote a script inspired by Agatha Christie mysteries as well as a combination of screwball comedies and chamber mysteries.
-Barrett would later note that Bay of Blood was probably in the back of his mind when writing the film, although he only realized this after the fact.
+Barrett would later note that A Bay of Blood was probably in the back of his mind when writing the film, although he only realized this after the fact.

 Wingard credited the film's humor to Barrett's sense of humor and cynicism.
 Some of the dinner conversations were improvised and based on real-life experiences the filmmakers had with family members.

 Filming

 The film was shot in 2011 at a mansion in Columbia, Missouri.
 Filming took place over four weeks, and shooting consisted mostly of night shoots filmed from 7 p.m. to 7 a.m.

 Release

 You're Next premiered on September 17, 2011 at the 2011 Toronto International Film Festival and opened at other film festivals later.

-Four days after its premiere, Lionsgate acquired American, British, and Canadian distribution rights to the film for just $2 million.
+Four days after its premiere, Lionsgate acquired American, British, and Canadian distribution rights to the film for $2 million.
 The film was part of the competition during the 20th edition of the international festival of fantastic movies at Gerardmer (France) in February 2013, and it won the Syfy prize of the event.